 Akari sighed again as she brushed auburn colored hair out of her face.
-The sun was beginning to set even though it was only three o'clock, a sure sign of the significant time lapse as the days became shorter and shorter.
+The sun was beginning to set even though it was only three o'clock, a sure sign of days growing shorter and shorter.
 The sky was dyed a deep red, and painted long shadows on the sidewalk that matched perfectly to where her and Hikaru were standing.
 She had to admire the way the edges of his hair glowed gold in the retrograde light of the sun, diffused in sunbeams and saffron colored light.

-Hikaru was so busy lately, not only had he suddenly eccentrically taken up Go as some sort of hobby, he was also struggling to improve his grades so that his parents would buy him that laptop he wanted (and also, the fact that doing so would also increase his allowance was probably some sort of minimal incentive) while being moved up to the varsity soccer, and balancing time with her and—grudgingly—Misaki-chan was becoming harder and harder.
+Hikaru was so busy lately, not only had he suddenly eccentrically taken up Go as some sort of hobby, he was also struggling to improve his grades so that his parents would buy him that laptop he wanted (and also, the fact that doing so would also increase his allowance was probably some sort of minimal incentive) while being moved up to the varsity soccer team at Haze in his very first year, and still being on his club team, and balancing time with her and—grudgingly—Misaki-chan.
+How he was managing it, she had no idea.

 "So you're hanging out with Hidaka-chan and Okamura-kun?"
 Akari tried to hide her frown.
 It wasn't that she didn't like Hidaka Misaki, other than the fact that she took up more than half of Hikaru's free time, but Okamura…that boy was such a scoundrel, and not to mention ridiculously stupid.

 Hikaru rubbed the back of his head sheepishly.
 "Well, I was supposed to just go to Misaki-chan's house.
 But Okamura always tags along."
 He frowned suddenly.
 "Its really annoying."

 Akari felt her mood increase.
 At least they felt slightly the same.
 "Well…what are you doing Friday?"